The Employment Law Review: New Zealand

 Employment documents may be in any language, and do not need to be translated into the employee's native language.
 However, an employee needs to be aware of the terms of employment and if it is clear that this is not the case, it may give rise to a claim of unfair bargaining or may pose difficulties should the employer seek to rely on a term of an agreement to disadvantage the employee if it is clear that the employee did not understand that term.
 Translators may be used by the Authority or the Employment Court to assist with understanding or engagement.

 Employees may form and join trade unions.
 A trade union is an organisation that supports collective rights for employees in the workplace as a collective advocate for those employees by consent.
 The union will represent and negotiate with employers the collective interests of its members.
 A union must have a minimum of 15 members to become incorporated and must register with the Registrar of Unions.

 The ERA recognises the inherent power imbalance in the employment relationship and, therefore, actively promotes union activity and collective bargaining processes with employers.

 Unions and their representatives are permitted to enter the workplace for purposes concerning union members' employment, union business, or health and safety purposes for non-union members if that person (or persons) has requested the assistance of the union.7 It is only when there is no active collective agreement in place or no collective bargaining that the union must first seek consent to enter the employer's premises, and then the employer must not unreasonably withhold consent.8

-Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay from the employer.
+Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay by the employer.